demajh/research_agent/README.md

-# arXiv Method Scout
+# Research agent

-An automated pipeline that monitors arXiv daily for new AI/ML papers, triages them against your research interests using an LLM, and—when a paper ships code—builds a Docker container and runs a small benchmark to verify the method actually works.
+An agent that monitors arXiv daily for new AI/ML papers, triages them against your research interests using an LLM, and—when a paper ships code—builds a Docker container and runs a small benchmark to verify the method actually works.
 Results are delivered as a daily email digest.

 ## Why this exists

-Keeping up with arXiv is a full-time job.
-Hundreds of papers land every day across cs.LG, cs.AI, and stat.ML alone.
+Hundreds of papers are published per day arXiv in a given research area.
 Most researchers cope by skimming titles, relying on Twitter, or checking a handful of curated feeds.
 All of these miss papers that matter to *your* specific interests.

 This project automates the grunt work: